ghc-proposals/ghc-proposals/proposals/0000-unlifted-strict.rst

  tsum (Branch l x r) = tsum l + x + tsum r

-Since ``tsum undefined`` is a possible call site of ``tsum``, codegen can't omit a tag check on the parameter of ``tsum``.
-But in the recursive calls the pointers should be correctly tagged, since they come from strict constructor fields ``l`` and ``r``!
+Since ``tsum undefined`` is a possible call site of ``tsum``, codegen can't omit a `zero check on the tag <https://gitlab.haskell.org/ghc/ghc/issues/16820>`_ of the parameter of ``tsum``.
+But in the recursive calls the pointers are correctly tagged, since they come from strict constructor fields ``l`` and ``r``!
 Giving ``tsum`` the following type, reflecting its strictness, gets rid of any tag checks, offloading the burden to the caller:

 ::

  tsum :: Strict (Tree Int) -> Int tsum (Force Leaf)           = 0
- tsum (Force (Branch l x r)) = tsum l + x + tsum r
+ tsum (Force (Branch l x r)) = tsum (Force l) + x + tsum (Force r)

-NB: Since ``Force`` is strict in its argument, it will always carry a tagged pointer.
+Because ``Force`` is strict in its field, both the ``Strict`` box and the wrapped thing are evaluated and tagged, so contrary to above there's no zero check necessary.
+In the recursive call to ``tsum``, we now need to wrap ``l`` and ``r`` in ``Force``, implicitly evaluating and tagging them before making the recursive call.
+This evaluation can immediately be optimised away, because we know that ``l`` and ``r`` were already tagged to begin with.
+Thus no zero tag checking has to happen on the recursive code path, at least saving us a few instructions and relieving pressure on the branch predictor.

-Note that this particular example would be less of an issue if we had strictness analysis and worker/wrapper transformation work for sum types: The argument would turn into an unboxed sum with arguably even better performance characteristics.
+This particular example would be less of an issue if we had strictness analysis and worker/wrapper transformation work for sum types: The argument would turn into an unboxed sum with arguably even better performance characteristics.
 The point is that we can do this for *any* strictly used argument of lifted kind!
 There's an opportunity for worker/wrapper here.

 Proposed Change Specification
 -----------------------------